Quality and Experience

 We use only proven products from the most reputable manufacturers.
 We do not select parts because they are “on sale” or cost less.
 Our experience indicates that low price components create low quality, unreliable systems.
 We select the components for your irrigation system based on your specific needs, landscape, and future plans.

-Questions about reliability typically center on the equipment used; however, equipment is only one factor involved in an irrigation system's reliability and lifespan.
+Questions about reliability typically center on the equipment used; however, equipment is only one factor involved in an irrigation system’s reliability and lifespan.
+Proper design and installation are equally important.

-Layout of Heads
+Layout of Sprinkler Heads

 Correct head spacing is critical to the effectiveness of an irrigation system.
 Each manufacturer of irrigation equipment provides head spacing instructions so that irrigators can determine the correct layout for the equipment being used.
 Proper spacing of heads provides uniform distribution of water and precipitation rates based on the specific needs of a landscape.